 Step 1: Register for a federal Employee Identification Number.
 Every employer, regardless of the state in which it resides, must register for an EIN.
 Also known as a Federal Tax ID number, it is used to identify you as a business.
 Also, create an account in the Electronic Federal Tax Payment System (EFTPS).

 Step 2: Obtain a State Tax and Unemployment ID.
 New businesses with employees in the District of Columbia must complete Form FR-500, the Combined Business Tax Registration Application.
 Once registered with the D.C.
 Office of Tax and Revenue (OTR), you will immediately be issued numbers for both your state tax and unemployment tax.

 Step 3: Register for an Employment Services number.
 Employers who pay wages in D.C. must register for an employer account with the Department of Employment Services Self-Service Portal (ESSP).
-After the registration is complete you will receive an EIN and can begin to file wage reports and maintain your account online.
+After the registration is complete, you will receive an EIN and can begin to file wage reports and maintain your account online.

 Step 4: Register your payroll provider.
-If your business uses a third-party payroll provider, such as Gusto, you will be required to assign your agent as a third-party administrator and grant power of attorney (POA).
+If your business uses a third-party payroll provider, such as Rippling, you will be required to assign your agent as a third-party administrator and grant power of attorney (POA).
 This step can be done through the ESSP after you register for your Employment Services number (details in Step 3).

 Step 5: Collect employee documents.
 Before calculating payroll, you must collect the following forms from your employees, generally during onboarding:

 Step 6: Collect time sheet records from your employees.
 Whether you pay W-2 employees or 1099 contractors, you must collect and approve their hours worked to submit payroll.
 Using time and attendance software or our free time card calculator can make this process easier by saving you time and ensuring accuracy—but you can also create your own time sheets using one of our free time sheet templates.